Action star Jackie Chan hobbled by old injury

-Action superstar Jackie Chan appeared rather worse for the wear at a recent New Year's Day event, owing to the recurrence of a lumbar injury.
+Action superstar Jackie Chan appeared rather the worse for wear at a recent New Year's Day event, due to the recurrence of a lumbar injury.

-Clad in a grey tracksuit, the 66-year-old Hong Kong actor had to lean on the shoulders of two people while making an entrance to a screening of animated film Wish Dragon.
+Clad in a grey tracksuit, the 66-year-old Hong Kong actor had to lean on the shoulders of two people while making an entrance at a screening of animated film Wish Dragon.

 His surprise appearance, as well as his slow and laborious movements, shocked the audience at the event in Beijing.